Cow–calf operation: In the United States

 Cow–calf operations are generally divided into two types.
 First are those that produce feeder cattle to be raised by other agricultural enterprises, such as feedlots.
 These sell their calves after they have been weaned and are under a year in age.
 The second are those that raise the calves for 1–2 years before selling them directly to slaughter.

 The mother cattle, sometimes known as brood cows, generally come from one of two sources: either female calves raised on the farm itself and retained into adulthood, or cows that are purchased from a specialized seedstock operation which often produces purebred cattle.

 Cow–calf operations are widespread throughout the United States.
 A 1997 census found that this sector of the U.S. beef market produced over $40.5 billion.
 As of 2007 there were more than 765,000 cow–calf operators in the country, mostly concentrated in the Western and Southeastern U.S. states.

 Sale prices for calves sold from a cow–calf operation are subject to fluctuation as part of the cattle cycle of financial markets.
-The relatively long period it takes a cow–calf operator to build up a beef herd and raise new calves to the desired weigh tends to extend the length of such a cycle.
+The relatively long period it takes a cow–calf operator to build up a beef herd and raise new calves to the desired weight tends to extend the length of such a cycle.